 Our postgraduates will be capable of systematic enquiry; able to use research skills to create new knowledge that can be applied to real world issues, or contribute to a field of study or practice to enhance society.
 They will be capable of creative questioning, problem finding and problem solving.

-Specific skill outcomes: Prepare and carry out a usability/ user experience analysis; Undertake and summarise the outcomes of a cognitive interview; and Propose solutions to improve the relationship between human performance and technology.
+Specific skill outcomes: Prepare and carry out a usability analysis; Undertake and summarise the outcomes of a cognitive interview; Develop and defend a human factors test plan; and Propose solutions to improve the relationship between human performance and technology.